vedph/gve-doc/model/textual.md

   - output: the new segment nodes which replaced the old one.
 - **delete**:
   - input: the segment to be deleted.
   - output: nothing.
 The delete has no output segment by definition.
 So, the deleted node, once detached from the version text, will just retain its input segment feature.
 Anyway, all deleted nodes have a standard `del` feature whose value is equal to that of trace features for segments.
+The `del` feature it's not a trace feature because it must persist forever once attached to a node: once a node is deleted, it will never come back in a sequence.
+In fact, together with `opid`, these feature mark the entrance and exit of a node, as versions define new sequences.
 - **add before**, **add after**, **move before**, **move after**:
   - input: the anchor node gets an anchor feature.
   - output: the added segment nodes.